Ashfaqulhaq10/Digital-Forensic-Lab-Exercises/Experiment-5.md

 ## Procedure

-1. Launch Autopsy → Create New Case (enter case name, base directory, investigator).
+1. Launch Autopsy and select Create New Case.
+   - Enter the case name, base directory, and investigator details, then click Finish to create the case.

-2. Add Data Source → choose Disk Image/VM file, Local Disk, or Logical Files, then browse to the evidence.
+2. Add Data Source by choosing the appropriate option:
-3. In Ingest Modules, select: File Type Identification, Embedded File Extractor, Recent Activity (web artifacts), EXIF Parser/Metadata, Keyword Search (add terms if needed), and Hash Lookup (optional).
+   - Disk Image or VM File
+   - Local Disk
+   - Logical Files
+   Browse and select the evidence file or drive to be analyzed.

+3. In the Ingest Modules section, select the modules to be applied during analysis:
+   - File Type Identification
+   - Embedded File Extractor
+   - Recent Activity (web artifacts)
+   - EXIF Parser/Metadata
+   - Keyword Search (add keywords if required)
+   - Hash Lookup (optional, for comparing with known hash sets)

-4. Start Ingest and monitor progress/messages until processing completes.
+4. Start the Ingest process and monitor the progress window or messages until the processing is complete.

-5. Review results in the left tree: Recent Activity, Web History/Downloads, Documents/Images/Videos, Deleted Files, Installed Programs, etc.
+5. Review the analysis results in the left-hand tree panel.
+   - Explore categories such as Recent Activity, Web History, Downloads, Documents, Images, Videos, Deleted Files, and Installed Programs.

-6. Use Timeline and Filters to focus on relevant activity; preview items and Export artifacts if required.
+6. Use Timeline and Filter options to focus on specific user actions or time periods.
+   - Preview selected files or artifacts.
+   - Export important evidence items if required.

-7. Go to Tools → Generate Report → choose HTML/PDF/CSV, select result types, and save the report to the case folder.
+7. Navigate to Tools → Generate Report.
+   - Choose the desired report format (HTML, PDF, or CSV).
+   - Select the result types to include and specify the output location.
+   - Save the generated report to the case folder for documentation and submission.

+---

-## Screenshots
+## Outputs

 <p align="center">
 <img width="600" alt="image" src="https://github.com/user-attachments/assets/d53592ca-6f90-41c9-b8c2-02627fc28c92" />